Eshankhan796/Eshankhan796/README.md

 | [Clock](https://github.com/Eshankhan796/Clock) | Complete |
 | To-do app | In progress |
 | fitness tracker | Pending |

+There are some more projects I'm embarrassed to include 😳 but you can find them in my GitHub account
 ## Education

 I don't like studying much, but they will judge you by your academic knowledge and not by your real skills.